Inf-inity/API-Template/README.md

 # API-Template

-An API-template for pictures, written in pythonm
+An API-template for pictures, written in python

 ## Install the API: